 What is root decay?

 Decay on the teeth happens when bacteria multiply.
 Their by-product is an acid that breaks down tooth structure.
-With root cavities, this takes place at the level of the cementum.
+In root cavities, this occurs at the level of the cementum.
 It is much softer than enamel and much more vulnerable to these acids.

 Root decay symptoms